 But the scary part is cutting a notch out of the main cabinet sides so that the new control panel will fit better and eliminate the gap.

-Well, a router is definitely the right tool for the job.
+A router is definitely the right tool for the job.
 The cuts are now done properly.
 Router was also used to cut the slots for the t-molding.

 I made some custom wood brackets out of maple.
 The 3rd picture shows my gap filler peice.
 I use this in between the control panel and bottom of the monitor.
 It took many hours to come up with this mounting solution, but the end result will be an arcade machine with a simple 90 degree mount for the control panel.